Guidelines for Effective Professional and Academic Writing

 Clarity and Conciseness

-The second editing issue is clarity and conciseness.
+Writing with clarity and conciseness is critical for academic writing.
 Are the sentences clear?
 Does the text speak in the active voice rather than the passive?
 For example, it is clearer to write, "The researcher analyzed the data," rather than "The data were analyzed."
 Editing for conciseness is important to the readability of the paper.
 Are there words in the sentences that could be removed while retaining the integrity of the thought?
 Also, look for extraneous words like "quite," "definitely," "very," and "somewhat."
 Imagine each word costs a dollar.
 Where best to cut costs?

 Spelling and Grammar